Nuclear Power in Argentina

 In 1967, a second feasibility study was undertaken for a larger plant at Embalse in the Córdoba region, 500 km inland.
 In this case a CANDU-6 reactor from Atomic Energy of Canada Ltd (AECL) was selected, partly due to the accompanying technology transfer agreement, and was constructed with the Italian company Italimpianti.
 The Embalse plant entered commercial operation in 1984, running on natural uranium fuelb.
 In 2010, an agreement was signed to refurbish the plant to extend its operating life by 25 years and increase its power by about 7%.
 It is currently running at about 80% capacity to limit neutron damage to pressure tubes.

 The life of the Embalse CANDU-6 type plant will be extended by 25 years in partnership with Candu Energy Inc.c Contracts for $440 million were signed in August 2011, with work to commence in November 2013, to replace the pressure tubes, install new steam generators and new control systems, and increase the power by 35 MWe to around 635 MWe net in the process.
-Ansaldo Nucleare said the main work would start late in 2015.
-The reactor is due to be offline for about 20 months then, though the whole project will take five years.
+The reactor was shut down for the main work in January 2016, and it is due to be offline for about 20 months, though the whole project will take five years.
 Total cost is put at $1.37 billion.
 A $240 million loan towards the work was announced in March 2013.

 Atucha 2 / Kirchner

 In 1979, a third plant – Atucha 2 – was ordered following a government decision to have four more units coming into operation 1987-97.
 It was a Siemens design, a larger version of unit 1, and construction started in 1981 by a joint venture of CNEA and Siemens-KWU.
 However, work proceeded slowly due to lack of funds and was suspended in 1994 with the plant 81% complete.